briandowns/sky-island/README.md

 ## IP Address Management

 The Sky Island config file has an IP4 section to configure how it handles jails IP addressing.
 If a request is received that indicates a jail needs an IP address, Sky Island checks to see if there is an available address and returns one to be assigned to the execution jail.
 Use the admin API, described below, to manage the IP pool and to see which jail is associated with which IP and visa versa.

 The subnet that Sky Island exists on should have DHCP turned off or at a minimum, make sure that the IP pools aren't overlapping.

 There will be a future effort to support multiple IP4 pools.

 ## Caching

 Sky Island tries it's best to respond to API requests as quickly as possible.
-To achieve some level of speed, a number of caching mechanisms has been implemented for binaries and repositories.
+To achieve this, a number of caching mechanisms have been implemented for binaries and repositories.
 Upon receiving a request via the API, Sky Island will check to see if there's an associated binary that's already been compiled.
 If there is, that artifact is used.
 If there's no binary, Sky Island checks to see if the repository has been seen before and if so, uses the repo on disk and compiles a binary from there.
 The binary will be added to the binary cache for later use.

 This cache can be busted however by including `cache_bust=true` in payload of a "function run" POST request.
 This will force Sky Island to clone the repo and build a new binary.